 – The sport version of the ATE, not sure if they sound the same because I don’t have the ATE model.

-– A really good detailed sound for the price, specially if you buy them on sale.
+– A really detailed sound for the price, specially if you buy them with discount.

 – Basic plastic construction but solid, they are a sport version after all.

 – Cables are not detachable.

 – Some say this model has more bass than the ATE, it’s up to you to decide if that’s an upgrade or not.

 – In a very subjective way I find the sound more polished than the ATE S.

 – Similar construction to the ATE S.